openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 * `paused`: Broker Microservice is **not** harvesting or polling the [Booking System](#booking-system-under-test)'s RPDE feeds.
 This means that its data is not up to date with the Booking System's data, and so it is not available for use by the [Integration Tests](../openactive-integration-tests/).

 TODO2 ensure that all reasons for becoming paused are documented somewhere.

+### Opportunity Listeners

+An **Opportunity Listener** can be created in Broker Microservice to listen for updates to a given [Child Opportunity](#orphans).
+This is used by the [Integration Tests](../openactive-integration-tests/) to ensure that certain actions lead to updates to opportunity data.

+An Opportunity Listener is used in two phases:

+1. **Listen**: Start listening for the Opportunity.
+Any updates to this Opportunity prior to this point will be ignored.
+2. **Get**: Get the update if there is one.
+If there isn't one, wait for one to arrive.

+### Orphans

+There is a parent-child relationship between some types of [Opportunity](https://openactive.io/open-booking-api/EditorsDraft/#dfn-opportunity) Feeds.
+Some examples:

+* Parent: **FacilityUse** feed
+    * Child: **Slot** feed or **IndividualFacilityUseSlot** feed
+* Parent: **SessionSeries** feed
+    * Child: **ScheduledSession** feed

+An **Orphan** is an Opportunity from a child feed (e.g. a ScheduledSession) whose corresponding parent Opportunity (e.g. a SessionSeries) does not exist.

+Broker Microservice keeps track of the number of Orphans that it has found.
+Before its [Initial Harvest](#initial-harvest), it may erroneously identify Orphans because it has not yet seen all the data from the parent feeds.
+However, after all feeds have been harvested, if there are still Orphans, this indicates that there may be a problem with the Booking System's data.

+For more info about the different configurations of Opportunity feeds available, see [Types of RPDE feed](https://developer.openactive.io/publishing-data/data-feeds/types-of-feed).